50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 If you’d like to look into charity consignment items for your next auction, be sure to check out our partners page to see which consignment companies will fit your needs the best.

-PayBee can help in this.
+PayBee can help with this.
 Our online tools make building your silent or live auction campaign a snap.
-Plus, your guests will have the option of mobile bidding, encouraging higher bid prices for your items.
+Plus, your guests will have the option of online mobile bidding, encouraging higher bid prices for your items.

 Learn more about how all of this works by signing up for a free online demo of PayBee’s platform.
 You’ll be able to participate in a mock live auction (complete with virtual money!) and ask all of your live and silent auction questions to our team of experts.
 Come discover how easy hosting a successful auction can be at your next in-person, online, or hybrid event!